pococms/website/docs/yaml-usage.md

 ## Double quotes everywere!

-Here a rule showing why all rule values are double-quoted in PocoCMS.
+Here a rule showing why many rule values are double-quoted in PocoCMS, even though you don't see this in many other YAML files.

 ```
 ---